pytorch/pytorch/CONTRIBUTING.md

 ### Pre-commit Tidy/Linting Hook

-We use clang-tidy and flake8 (installed with flake-mypy) to perform additional formatting and semantic checking of code.
+We use clang-tidy and flake8 (installed with flake8-bugbear, flake8-comprehensions, flake8-mypy, and flake8-pyi) to perform additional
+formatting and semantic checking of code.
 We provide a pre-commit git hook for performing these checks, before a commit is created: